yemrevarkal/dolphin-nvim/README.md

+* Requierements
-Make sure that ripgrep is installed
+  * Make sure that ripgrep is installed
-Make sure that node.js is up to date
+  * Make sure that node.js is up to date
+  * Install Tmux Plugin Manager (TPM)